CliMA/Oceananigans.jl/docs/src/numerical_implementation/spatial_operators.md

                    + \delta_y^{aca} (A_y v \overline{T}^{afa})
                    + \delta_z^{aac} (A_z w \overline{T}^{aaf}) \right]
 ```
-where $T$ is interpolated onto the cell faces where it can be multiplied by the velocities, which are then differenced
+where ``T`` is interpolated onto the cell faces where it can be multiplied by the velocities, which are then differenced
-and  projected onto the cell centers where they added together and then added to $G_T$ which also lives at the cell
+and  projected onto the cell centers where they added together and then added to ``G_T`` which also lives at the cell
 centers.

 ## Momentum advection

-The advection terms that make up the $\mathbf{G}$ terms in equations \eqref{eq:horizontalMomentum} and
+The advection terms that make up the ``\mathbf{G}`` terms in equations \eqref{eq:horizontalMomentum} and
 \eqref{eq:verticalMomentum} can be mathematically written as, e.g,
 ```math
 \renewcommand{\div}[1] {\nabla \cdot \left ( #1 \right )}